Now life is incredible

-Joe Bollard, born in 1935, has been blind for over 80 years, following an operation at the age of two.
+Joe Bollard has been blind for over 80 years, following an operation at the age of two.

 Originally from the west of Ireland, Joe’s family moved to Liverpool when he was seven.
 Joe never settled in Liverpool and he returned to Ireland the first chance he had at the age of 16.
 His family were concerned about Joe moving to Ireland by himself but this did not deter him.

 For most of his life he always relied on others to help him get around.
 Despite being a talented piano player, and his years of touring around Ireland and America, he had never been out by himself.
 He tried using a long cane but never felt safe.

 “I was a danger to myself and others,” Joe said.
 A visit from a schoolfriend in the 1970s changed everything.

 Joe’s friend had a Guide Dog and he was amazed at the independence it gave him.
 In 1975 Joe applied to Irish Guide Dogs and was matched with Adam.